HomeBlogBarrie Restaurant GuideSouth Indian Food Barrie

 The Science of Fermented Batter — Why It Matters

-When rice and urad dal are soaked, ground, and left to ferment, wild lactobacillus bacteria and natural yeasts begin to consume the available sugars, producing carbon dioxide (which aerates the batter) and lactic acid (which develops sourness and tenderises the structure).
-The result — after 12 to 18 hours in warm conditions — is a batter that is:
+When rice and urad dal are soaked, ground, and left to ferment overnight, wild yeasts and lactobacillus bacteria go to work.
+Carbon dioxide aerates the batter.
+Lactic acid develops the sourness.
+After 12 to 18 hours, what comes out is:

 • Aerated: The CO₂ bubbles create an open, spongy structure that allows the dosa to achieve crispness without brittleness and the idli to be cloud-light.